Kernel Density Estimation- Computation, Applications, and More

 2. Non-parametric regression

-Here, you have data that does not have a strong or powerful link to the known distribution of data lists.
-Say, for instance, you have non-parametric regression figures wherein data values are computed from derived formulae.
-Hence, you create data lists and do not pick values from known data sets.
+Here, you have data that does not have a strong or powerful links to known distribution of data lists.
+Say for instance, you have non-parametric regression figures wherein data values are computed from derived formulae.
+Hence, you create data lists and not pick values from known data sets.
 K-nearest data algorithms or other techniques are devised to compute data values.

 3. Data values with anomalies